Dale Gardner: Space flight experience

 STS-8 launched from the Kennedy Space Center, Florida on August 30, 1983.
 The crew aboard Space Shuttle Challenger included Richard Truly (Spacecraft Commander), Daniel Brandenstein (Pilot), and fellow Mission Specialists Guion Bluford and William Thornton.
 This was the third flight of the Orbiter Challenger and the first night launch and landing mission of the Shuttle program.
 During the flight, the crew of STS-8 deployed the Indian National Satellite (INSAT-1B), operated and tested the Canadian-built Remote Manipulator System (RMS) robot arm, and performed numerous earth resources and space science experiments.
 STS-8 completed 98 Earth orbits in 145 hours before landing at Edwards Air Force Base, California on September 5, 1983.

 STS-51-A, the fourteenth flight of the Shuttle program, launched on November 8, 1984 (his birthday).
 The crew aboard Space Shuttle Discovery included Frederick Hauck (Spacecraft Commander), David Walker (Pilot), and fellow Mission Specialists Joseph Allen and Anna Fisher.
 This was the second flight of Discovery.
 During this mission the crew deployed two satellites, Canada's Anik D-2 (TELESAT-H) and the Hughes' LEASAT-1 (Syncom IV-1), now in service with the U.S. Navy.
-In a dramatic salvage effort, they also rendezvoused with and returned from space two satellites previously launched into improper orbits, the Indonesian Palapa B-2 and the Western Union Westar VI communication satellites.
-Gardner and Allen completed two spacewalks totaling 12 hours and flew the Manned Maneuvering Unit (MMU) backpack during the salvage operation.
-STS-51-A completed 127 orbits of the Earth before landing at the Kennedy Space Center on November 16, 1984.
+In an unprecedented salvage effort, they rendezvoused with and returned from space two satellites previously launched into improper orbits, the Indonesian Palapa B-2 and the Western Union Westar VI communication satellites.
+Gardner and Allen used the Manned Maneuvering Unit (MMU) backpack to travel through space, completely untethered from the shuttle, for a total of 12 hours flight time.
+It was the first and only untethered spacewalk for returning malfunctioning satellites from orbit.
+The feat is exceptional: the MMU has been retired, modern astronauts rely on tethered spacewalks, and safer robotic solutions are already being developed.